Siri Worm

-Siri Worm (born 20 April 1992) is a Dutch football defender who plays for Eredivisie club PSV and the senior Netherlands women's national football team.
+Siri Worm (born 20 April 1992) is a Dutch football defender who played for Eredivisie club PSV and the senior Netherlands women's national football team.

 Club career

 Twente

 Worm emerged from the youth academy of FC Twente.
 After several seasons as a reserve or utility player, she secured a place in the team at left back during the 2012–13 season, during which FC Twente were league champions and qualified for the UEFA Women's Champions League.
 FC Twente qualified for the Champions League 3 more times during Worm's tenure with the club.

 Everton

 Worm transferred to Everton in July 2017, part of a double transfer with teammate Marthe Munsterman.

 Tottenham Hotspur

 Following their promotion to the Women's Super League, in July 2019 Worm was announced as one of seven new Tottenham Hotspur signings.

 Worm was released by Tottenham at the end of the 2020/21 FA Women's Super League season.